-The Snaps Conversations API enables two or more applications to control which application is currently interacting with a user, send messages to a user, and monitor all conversational events across Web, SMS, Google Business Manager, Apple Business Chat, FB Messenger, Twitter, Viber and native iOS/Android channels.
+The Snaps Conversations API enables two or more applications to control which application is currently interacting with a user, send messages to a user, and monitor all conversational events across Web, SMS, Google Business Messaging, Apple Business Chat, FB Messenger, Twitter, Viber and native iOS/Android channels.

 High Level Diagram of the Snaps Conversations API

 The Snaps Conversations API follows a JSON-RPC HTTP style interface.
 However, our underlying platform API leverages a graph oriented hypermedia JSON-REST style interface.
 If your implementation requires a deeper or more abstract integration, please reach out to your solutions architect to discuss access and documentation for the Snaps Platform REST API.

 It will be helpful for you to understand the core concepts at play in the Snaps Conversations API before interacting with it's procedure calls.